rodrigorbrg/my-ui-components/README.md

 # widget-feedback

 React Native widget component for feedbacks

+## Debug Example

+- `yarn example start`: start the Metro server for the example app.
+- `yarn example android`: run the example app on Android.
+- `yarn example ios`: run the example app on iOS.

 ## Installation